To run this application locally it is recommended to have the following installed:

 Firstly there is a need to configure environment variables:

-and populate the variables.Next install dev-certs to use https in powershell
+.env.example as .env and populate the environment variables.appsettings.json as appsettings.Development.json and populate the variables.Next install dev-certs to use https in powershell

 dotnet dev-certs https -ep ".aspnet\https\aspnetapp.pfx" -p devcertpasswd --trust